KarkiAnmol/AttHire/README.md

 # AttHire Backend

-AttHire is an e-commerce website built with Node.js, MongoDB, and Express.
-This repository contains the backend code of AttHire.
-The backend provides various functionalities required for the website to function.
+Welcome to the AttHire backend repository - your one-stop e-commerce destination for all things trendy and stylish.
+Built with Node.js, MongoDB, and Express, AttHire offers a seamless shopping experience with features like user registration, cart and payment functionality, and the ability to create and review products.
+With a user-friendly interface and powerful search and filter features, finding your next favorite item has never been easier.

 # Features
 The backend of AttHire contains the following features: